-Through the study of integrated topics, students develop skills in various approached to, and methods of, investigating and analysing contemporary social issues.
+Through the study of integrated topics, students develop skills in various approaches to, and methods of, investigating and analysing contemporary social issues.
 They become familiar with the limits and potential of these approaches and methods, and with the ethical issues associated with them.
-The twelve principles propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness.
+The Crossways Wisdom (skills and dispositions) and Knowledge (enduring understandings) Strands propose ways by which we can live responsibly, reappraise our values, and develop a world consciousness influenced by Jesus' life and the Loreto charism.

-Students will study the following topics: Belonging; Prayer and Liturgy; Caring for the Earth; Identity and Relationships (Made in the image of God).
-Each semester students demonstrate evidence of their learning through reflective reports, group activities and investigative research.
+Students will study the following

+topics: Belonging; Prayer and Liturgy; Caring for the Earth; Identity and Relationships (Made in the image of God).

+In each semester students demonstrate evidence of their learning through reflective reports, group activities and investigative research